activist mastering

 "First, do no harm." — Hippocrates

 First, a confession: I am not primarily a mastering engineer.
-I came to mastering via producing and mixing records, which I've been doing for 25 years.
+I came to mastering via producing and mixing records, which I've been doing for 30 years.
 I taught myself how to master records because, honestly, I was frustrated.

 It seems like, a lot of the time, somehow the intentionality of a production can get warped in the mastering process.
 It's like either the person isn't spending enough time to really get to understand the material, or they're making EQ choices against an abstract 'ideal' sonic footprint, without taking into account the effect on the song's emotional impact, or they're compressing something the wrong way and screwing up your carefully-crafted dynamics.
 You're so excited to get your record back from mastering, and it just sounds ... slightly wrong?
 Perhaps "technically" more correct, but missing some undefinable aspect of the essential magic and soul that you worked so hard to put into it?
 That's the worst feeling in the world.

 I used to get that feeling a lot.
 That feeling that my intentions weren't being preserved through the mastering process.
 And so I learned how to master records, at first, simply so that I could make sure that the records I was so carefully making weren't getting randomly screwed up at the very end of the process.
 That was a great starting point; very empowering.
 And then I kept at it for the better part of a decade!
 And I started learning some things, and buying some gear.
 And then I started learning some really esoteric things, and buying some really esoteric gear.
-And, twelve years later, here we are.
+And, thirteen years later, here we are.
 I've mastered a ton of records, I have best-in-class tools, and I'm ready to help you make your record awesome.

-While I love working on records that were made in higher-end studio environments, I have a soft spot for independent music, and particularly I love working on records that might be better described as labors of love.
+I particularly love working on records that might be better described as labors of love.
 Improbable records.
 Bedroom records.
+Rehearsal space records.
+Headphone records.
 Weird records.
-Headphone records.
-Live records.
 Lo-fi records.
 Self-produced records.
 GarageBand records.
 Records by people with day jobs.
 The records that people make because they can't keep them inside.

 With one exception, every audio example below was recorded in a home studio.
 A number of them were made on laptops.
 One song was recorded on a Tascam 8-track.
 One song was recorded with a Zoom recorder outdoors; you can hear a plane over the cicadas at one point.
 I love music like this.
 I think that independent and homemade music deserves to sound good enough to compete with music that was made on bigger budgets.
 And I can help with that.